 Consider Working with a Lawyer

-If you haven’t yet done so, you may want to consider meeting with a wrongful termination attorney.
+If you haven’t yet done so, you may want to consider meeting with an employment law solicitor.
 If you talk to a lawyer about the facts surrounding your layoff, you can help ensure you were not laid off unlawfully.
 If you were, then your lawyer can help you take the proper next steps and you might even be eligible for compensation, depending on the circumstance.

 Work Out a Financial Plan

 A lot of people find themselves panicking when they lose their jobs.
 You’re probably really worried about your finances and whether you are going to be able to stay afloat until getting another job.
 Looking into unemployment options and sitting down and taking a look at your finances and budget can help.
 Make a plan for how you are going to keep your finances under control during this difficult time.
 You might find that things aren’t as out of control as you thought, and you can help ensure you don’t make any major financial mistakes that could make things worse.

 Of course, you are probably going to start looking for a job as soon as possible.
 However, as you might already know, it can take a little while to secure regular employment.
 In the meantime, you may want to consider spending some time volunteering for an organization you are passionate about, such as a local no-kill animal shelter, or a shelter for women who are victims of domestic violence.
 By volunteering, you can help keep yourself busy while you are in-between jobs.
 Plus, volunteer work can help you with networking and can fill in some of the employment gaps on your resume.